 The M.A. in Migration Studies is an interdisciplinary master’s program taught in English that offers students the opportunity to engage critically with national and international issues that are at the forefront of today’s debates around migration and policy.
-The program is designed for passionate students with strong educational backgrounds, professional drive and, preferably, previous professional or activist experience.
+The one-year (3 semesters) program is designed for passionate students with strong educational backgrounds, professional drive and, preferably, previous professional or activist experience.
 Students are first exposed to the main theoretical perspectives and subsequently to the professionally-oriented principles of migration.
 Led by scholars and practitioners in the field of migration, topics covered in the courses include immigration and citizenship policies; perspectives on refugees, asylum seekers and humanitarian aid; and the challenges of social, cultural and economic integration.
 The program also offers opportunities to learn about professional migration and the global middle class, oriented towards students interested in issues of job relocation and accommodation to new social and cultural environments.
 Students gain hands-on experience through fieldwork and are able to specialize in areas of migration according to their personal preferences.

 The program also includes a study track in which students can study a semester abroad in one of several exchange programs at universities affiliated with TAU.
 This track is not open to students whose enrollment in the MA Migration Studies program will be supported by United States Federal Student Aid due to restrictions on the use of such aid.